June 19, 2016

 If you need feedback from a larger audience that is cheap, effective, and quick then surveys or questionnaires are great ways to get that data you are after.

-Each survey needs to be tailored towards the user in mind.
+Each survey needs to be tailored to the user in mind.
 Use empathy when developing questions to ask your users as they won’t relate otherwise.
 Surveys can be an effective method for identifying:

 - Who your users are